jmadureira/netdata-cookbook/.github/ISSUE_TEMPLATE/add-new-stuff.md

 ---
 name: add new stuff
-about: Suggest an idea for this project
+about: Suggest an idesdsadsdsfsd
-title: ''
+title: "[Request] - Register new endpoint"
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**What is the name of the API**
+A human readable name of your API

-A clear and concise description of what you want to happen.
+**What will be the context path from where request will served** A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**